iamazhar/spotify-home/README.md

 ## Folder Structure and Architecture

-Each module will have its own folder. eg -
+Each module will have its folder. eg -
 - Views
 - View Models
 - Design_System